Acottle1031/Sales-Predictions-Project/README.md

 This model does make mistakes, our average error for predictions is by about $1,057.
 This doesnt appear to be bad but I know very little about predicting sales for industries.

 ## Contact info
-I'm extremely new to the coding world so any advice, tips, or recommended reading is greatly appreciated!
+I'm new to the coding world so any advice, tips, or recommended reading is greatly appreciated!
 I can be reached at a.cottle1031@gmail.com